sinaro/prs-training-uio/README.md

 # In this tutorial, we will use the QC'ed SNPs and individuals to get eigenvec of population.
 # To get familiar with PCA (a dimensionality reduction method), please follow a video by (StatQuest)[https://www.youtube.com/watch?v=FgakZw6K1QQ)].
 # PC1 and PC2 explain the the first and second highest variance, respectively.
-# We prune the SNPs first with plink.
+# We LD-prune the SNPs first with plink
 ./plink --bfile 1000G_phase3_common_norel.nodup --indep-pairwise 50 10 0.1 --out pcaprun  #1455110 of 1664850 variants removed.
 # Getting 10 first PCs using the pruned SNP file.
 ./plink --bfile 1000G_phase3_common_norel.nodup --extract pcaprun.prune.in --pca 10 --out pcaprun